These are the current Bye-Laws as of July 2024.

 3. The Memorandum & Articles shall take precedence over these Bye-Laws and these Bye-Laws shall not be interpreted or applied in any way that is inconsistent with the Memorandum & Articles.

-4. In the case of confusion or contradiction in these Bye-Laws, the Governance Committee shall have power to interpret their wording.
+4. In the case of confusion or contradiction in these Bye-Laws, the Board of Trustees shall have power to interpret their wording.

 5. These Bye-Laws may be amended by the Union Executive, in accordance with the relevant sections in these Bye-Laws, via a special resolution with a 75% majority vote.